2021 Hyundai Kona Trim Levels with Comparisons & Configurations.

-Compare the 2021 Hyundai Kona SE vs SEL Trim Levels.
-What is the Difference?
+Compare the Kona SE vs SEL Trims.
+What is the difference?

 The SE rides on 16-inch alloy wheels, and the SEL has 17-inch alloy wheels.
 Some other differences are that the SEL has rear privacy glass, heated exterior mirrors that can come in handy in colder weather, and turn signal indicators built into the side mirrors.
 The SEL also has a power tilt-and-slide sunroof that makes the vehicle feel a bit more upscale, and it's a great element to have when the weather is nice.
 Both trims have automatic projector headlights and LED daytime running lights.
 The SEL is the only one of these two trims to have side rails on the roof.

 With the SEL and SE of this cabin, a few small but noticeable differences can make all the difference in comfort.
 Enjoy leather-wrapped amenities like steering wheel and shift knob as well as heated front seats to stay warm during cold months!
 The external temperature display is also convenient for checking weather before stepping out.
 You'll find both trims equipped with a seven-inch color touchscreen offering Android Auto or Apple Carplay plus parking guidance when reversing; only available on SEL is HD Radio & Satellite Radio access so you never miss your favorite station again!
 Last but not least convenience wise, Proximity Key entry with push button start offers effortless opening while Remote keyless entry has alarm/panic mode options too.